What to expect

 Outlined below are four primary steps that will be taken to attain a basic foundation of web development knowledge.

 Each step is built on the steps before it; while from the first step you begin coding your personal website!

 Step 4: The Full-Stack

 Your personal project is meant to demonstrate your ingenuity, passion and interests.
-And it doesn’t have to be a full-stack application either!
+It doesn’t have to be a full-stack application either!

-Though you need some mechanism, beyond your resume, to show aspects of who you are; as resumes are getting tiresome.
-Yes, they still have their use, that’s why we spend an entire week focusing on them in Everything You Need to Know.
+Though you need some mechanism, beyond your resume, to show aspects of your interests and capacity; as resumes are getting tiresome.
+Yes, they still have their use, though personal projects and network matter almost more.

-The best part is, like was said, you don’t need to build a full-stack application if you don’t want to!
+The best part is, as was said, you don’t need to build a full-stack application if you don’t want to!

-We just want to identify an area of interest to you, begin exploring it, and provide some insight for others.
+We just want you to identify an area of interest, begin exploring it, and provide some insight for others.